 Tools needed for this dish

 The number one tool for this dish is the trusty cast-iron pan.
 It gives the food an extra layer of flavor.
 Believe me, I’ve done a lot of research on what pan is the healthiest to cook with.
 One that won’t leach chemicals, aluminum, or Teflon into my food and the cast iron wins every time!
 It may be heavy, but it’s extremely low maintenance.
-In fact, if you’re anemic (iron deficient) it helps put a little iron in your system.
+If you’re anemic (iron deficient) it helps put a little iron in your system.

 One more thing about the cast iron pan, it’s SUPER easy to clean, and no soap is required.
 Seriously, with no soap, you’ll wreck the ‘seasoning’ of the pan.
 I highly recommend getting a cast iron pan, even if it’s a small one.
 You can find them on Amazon.